tsuru/tsuru/docs/apps/deployment.rst

 Application Deployment
 ======================

-This document covers how application deployment works on Tsuru.
+This document provides a high-level description on how application deployment works on Tsuru.

 Preparing Your Application
 --------------------------